 The Internship Administrative Committee is comprised of the four licensed psychologists at the UCC, as well as at least one additional UCC staff member who expresses interest in participating on this committee.
-The identified psychologists on the committee include Dr. Love Sterk, Assistant Director for Training, who serves as the Training Director for the internship program, Dr. Cantarelli, Dr. Ziesel, and Dr. Neill.
-The Assistant Director for Training serves as the head of this committee and is responsible for scheduling meetings of the committee.
+The identified psychologists on the committee include Dr. Love Sterk, who serves as the Training Director for the internship program, Dr. Griffith, Dr. Neill, and Dr. Ziesel.
+The Training Director serves as the head of this committee and is responsible for scheduling meetings of the committee.
 The committee meets at least monthly for 1 hour.
 A designated intern representative attends a portion of these meetings in order to offer an intern perspective to the committee.

-The Internship Administrative Committee meets regularly to discuss administrative issues that arise related to the internship program, and makes changes to the program when necessary.
+The Internship Administrative Committee meets regularly to discuss administrative issues that arise related to the internship program, and makes changes to the program policies when necessary.
+The committee is also charged with enforcing program policies.
 Formal program evaluations are reviewed at the mid-point and end of each training year.
-The Internship Administrative Committee conducts the intern selection process each year, including reviewing applications, interviewing candidates, and determining rankings during the APPIC match.
+The Internship Administrative

+Committee conducts the intern selection process each year, including reviewing applications, interviewing candidates, and determining rankings during the APPIC match.